movie was filmed in the Summer of 2014;

 E-mail your comments, questions and/or suggestions to the

-of every month at the New York City LGBT Community Services Center at
+of every month at the New York City G.L.B.T.
+Community Services Centre at

-It is customarily moderated by S.V.A.
-Director Williamson L. Henderson.
+Meeting is customarily moderated by the SVA's founder Willson L. Henderson.

-The "SVA's 48th Annual National STONEWALL Rebellion Veterans' Association Conference & Stonewall Veterans Reunion" on Saturday, June 17th, 2017 features actual veterans of the New York City police raids from 1966 to 1969 at the landmark Stonewall Club and from June 27th to July 3rd, 1969 in any of the five nights of the historic Stonewall Rebellion in New York City.
-The conference also presents New York federal, state and city public officials, including U.S. congressmembers, NYS senators and assemblymembers and NYC councilmembers, and heads of GLBT organizations as speakers!
+The "SVA's 50th Annual National STONEWALL Rebellion Veterans Association Conference & Stonewall Veterans Reunion + Testimonials" on Saturday, June 22nd, 2019 features actual veterans of the New York City police raids from 1966 to 1969 at the landmark Stonewall Club and from June 27th to July 3rd, 1969 in any of the five nights of the historic Stonewall Rebellion in New York City.
+The rebellion is dramatically portrayed in Roland Emmerich's memorable movie "STONEWALL!"
+The S.V.A. conference also presents New York federal, state and city public officials, including U.S. congressmembers, NYS senators and assemblymembers and NYC councilmembers, and heads of G.L.B.T. organizations as speakers!
 Maybe some of the surprise guests -- the S.V.A. always has them -- may be some of the actors co-starring in the "STONEWALL!" movie!
-Original 1969 "Songs of The STONEWALL Club" jukebox are played, as always, at the opening and closing of the three-hour event.
-The songs feature Diana Ross & The Supremes, Frankie Valli & The Four Seasons, Barbra Streisand, Frank Sinatra, The Shangri-Las, Michael Jackson & The Jackson 5, Shirley Bassey, Marvin Gay, The Angels, The Spiral Starecase, Martha Reeves, Stevie Wonder, The Honey Cone, The Beatles, Cilla Black, Chris Montez and many others!
-This year's 48th annual S.V.A. conference and Stonewall reunion is happening at the Manhattan LGBT Center in the Assembly Hall at 208 West 13th Street off Seventh Avenue in Greenwich Village, New York City, on Saturday, June 17th, 2017 from 4:15 p.m. to 7 p.m.!
-Admission: $10 (minimum).
+Original 1969 "Songs of The STONEWALL Club" jukebox are played, as always, at the opening, the intermission and the closing of the three-hour event.
+The songs feature Diana Ross & The Supremes, Frankie Valli & The Four Seasons, Barbra Streisand, Frank Sinatra, Mary Weiss & The Shangri-Las, Michael Jackson & The Jackson 5, Shirley Bassey, Marvin Gaye, The Angels, The Spiral Starecase, Martha Reeves, Stevie Wonder, The Honey Cone, The Beatles, Cilla Black, Chris Montez and many others!
+This year's 50th annual S.V.A. conference and Stonewall reunion is happening at the historic St. John's Evangelical Lutheran Church at 81 Christopher Street off Seventh Avenue South in Greenwich Village, Manhattan, New York City, on Saturday, June 22nd, 2019 from 3:15 p.m. to 6 p.m.
+Admission: $10.

 For much more 411 and details on the significant S.V.A.